 - Wet fabric.

-- Immerse your wrapped fabric in the lightest color dyebath for 4 to 10 minutes up to 30 minutes, stirring occasionally.
-If using multiple colors, immerse a section of the fabric in each color.
+- Immerse your wrapped fabric in the dyebath for 4 to 10 minutes, up to 30 minutes, stirring occasionally.
 Allow more time if dyeing 100% polyester.
 The longer the fabric is in the dye bath, the darker the color will be.
 Please note that fabric will look darker when wet and will dry lighter.

 - When desired color is achieved, remove wrapped fabric from the dyebath.
 Squeeze out excess dye.